redooor/redminportal/UPGRADE.md

 You can change the value to any desired number to be the pagination size.
 The default is 50.

+### Relocation of Redminportal Facade

+This shouldn't really affect your existing installation because previously it was not working.

+The facade file has been moved from

+`src/facades/Redminportal.php`

+to

+`src/App/Facades/Redminportal.php`

+It is important to note the uppercase in Facades because without it autoloading will fail in most Linux and Mac OS environment.

 ## Upgrading to v0.3.2/v0.2.2 from v0.3.1/v0.2.1

 New features and UI improvements.